Executive Order 13768: California legal cases: City and County of San Francisco v. Trump, County of Santa Clara v. Trump, and City of Richmond v. Trump

 City and County of San Francisco v.
 Trump or San Francisco v.
 Trump, No. 3:17-cv-00485 (N.D.Cal.
-2017), were resolved by the United States District Court for the Northern District of California, finding that Executive Order 13768 is unconstitutional on the grounds it violates the Fifth and Tenth Amendments to the United States Constitution, as well as the doctrine on the separation of powers, in line with claims made by the petitioners.
+2017), were resolved by the United States District Court for the Northern District of California, finding that Executive Order 13768 was unconstitutional on the grounds it violates the Fifth and Tenth Amendments to the United States Constitution, as well as the doctrine on the separation of powers, in line with claims made by the petitioners.

-On January 31, 2017 the City and County of San Francisco filed a civil action challenging the executive order on the grounds that it violates the Tenth Amendment of the United States Constitution with regard to State Sovereignty.
+On January 31, 2017 the City and County of San Francisco filed a civil action challenging the executive order on the grounds that it violated the Tenth Amendment of the United States Constitution with regard to State Sovereignty.
 San Francisco sued the Trump administration over the executive order requiring the federal government to withhold money from so-called sanctuary cities that protect criminal aliens from federal prosecution.
-The lawsuit filed in U.S. District Court in the Northern District of California alleges that Trump's order violates the Tenth Amendment, which states that powers not explicitly given to the federal government by the Constitution are reserved for the states.
+The lawsuit filed in U.S. District Court in the Northern District of California alleged that Trump's order violates the Tenth Amendment, which states that powers not explicitly given to the federal government by the Constitution are reserved for the states.